Arm-China/Compass_NPU_Driver/Linux/samples/README.md

 - These cases will cover both UMD and KMD part.
 - Add the path of UMD library to LD_LIBRARY_PATH.
 - When using dma_buf mechanism, it has to ensure the input&output buffer as independed one, they can't be reused with other intermidiate buffers on building model binary.
+To generate independed input or output tensor buffer in model binary, it needs NN Compiler's specific parameters, '--disable_input_buffer_reuse' and '--disable_output_buffer_reuse'.

+  Example 1: generate independent input tensor buffer in model binary aipugb graph.def -w weight.bin --disable_input_buffer_reuse --target X2_1204 -o aipu.bin

+  Example 2: generate independent input and output tensor buffer in model binary aipugb graph.def -w weight.bin --disable_input_buffer_reuse --disable_output_buffer_reuse \
+  --target X2_1204 -o aipu.bin